GoogleChromeLabs/puppy-content/content/en-US/api/roundRect.md

   Note that if the sum of the radii of two corners of the same edge is greater than the length of that edge, all the `radii` of the rounded rectangle are scaled by a factor of length / (r1 + r2).
+  If multiple edges have this property, the scale factor of the edge with the smallest scale factor is used.
 </dd>
 </dl>